The 6 Best Pin Vises

 video play icon

-This wiki has been updated 15 times since it was first published in May of 2020.
+This wiki has been updated 20 times since it was first published in May of 2020.
 Designed to securely hold a variety of items in their tiny chucks, handheld pin vises are especially well suited to help with intricate electronic, metal, or woodworking projects.
 Whether you're looking for an option that can hold earring posts for jewelry work or a small screwdriver for opening up a laptop, our list includes a wide range of options to meet anyone's needs.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. QWork Micro Mini